Terahertz third-harmonic generation of lightwave driven Weyl fermions far from equilibrium

 In a simplified single-particle picture, under the periodic drive of a strong THz electric field, a massless quasiparticle characterized by the Fermi velocity $+ v_F$ or $-v_F$ will periodically pass the Dirac/Weyl node and reverse its velocity, which corresponds to an abrupt change of the electric-current direction in the time domain.
 This leads to a very efficient emission of high-order harmonic radiation in the frequency domain.
 In a real Dirac/Weyl material, the transport of massless fermions experiences a variety of scattering processes and is essentially governed by many-body interactions.
 Moreover, the presence of topologically trivial parabolic bands at the Fermi energy can further reduce the nonlinear responses, because the associated charges with a parabolic dispersion relation $\varepsilon \propto k^2$ will behave like free particles that do not contribute to the nonlinear current but mainly absorb the THz field.
 Hence, an experimental observation of the terahertz high-harmonic radiation is very challenging.
 So far, to the best of our knowledge, THz high-harmonic generation still has not been reported in a Weyl semimetal.
+An experimental study of the THz nonlinear responses of a Weyl semimetal will not only offer insight into the underlying nonequilibrium many-body physics, but can also provide candidate materials for next generation communication technologies.

 We choose to investigate THz third-harmonic generation in the prototypical Weyl semimetal TaP \cite{xu2015experimental, lee2015fermi, xu2016observation, liu2016evolution}.
 For this study, high quality single-crystalline TaP (001) thin films with a thickness of 22~nm were epitaxially grown on MgO (100) substrates by molecular-beam epitaxy.
 A detailed presentation on the sample characterization and the electronic structure fingeprints of Weyl semimetals can be found in Ref.~\cite{bedoya2020realization}.
 Although the crystal structure of TaP with a space group $I4_1md$ is noncentrosymmetric, for our (001) oriented film the elements in the second-order optical susceptibility tensor involving only the $a$ and $b$ axes vanish, due to two mirror planes perpendicular to the crystallographic $a$ and $b$ axes (e.g. $\chi_{aaa}, \chi_{baa} = 0$), see Fig.~\ref{Figure1}(a) for illustration.